Land-based greenhouse gas emissions and removals

 Settlements | Settlements |

-Note: Definitions for land-use change and forestry sector as reported in the National Inventory Report are consistent with the International Panel on Climate Change land categories.
+Note: Definitions for land-use change and forest land as reported in the National Inventory Report are consistent with the International Panel on Climate Change land categories.
+Harvested wood product includes those that originate from forest trees, urban trees or agricultural land.

 Recent changes